 Understandably, many companies will feel overwhelmed at this time, focusing on the welfare of their families and workforce, and while such matters are an absolute priority, for businesses looking to utilise this potentially quiet period to re-evaluate business processes and develop new ideas, we have listed some opportunities to better your business.

 If you have a staff suggestion box that is near overflowing, there is no better time to go through it.
 You may find some constructive criticism that you can work to address and plan a solution around.
-For example, if an employee suggests implementing a recycling scheme should or if would like more company social events to help with team building, you can consider these ideas going forward to help improve your working environment and staff satisfaction.
+For example, if an employee suggests implementing a recycling scheme or would like more company social events to help with team building, you can consider these ideas going forward to help improve your working environment and staff satisfaction.

 To improve long-term productivity, it is worth noting down tools and equipment (from computer equipment and software to office furniture) which could help your staff focus and organise their time.
 For instance, task manager apps like Asana allow you to assign and track tasks, which could take some pressure off your busy Managers and their teams to remember everything they need to do - allowing for better accountability.